phaethonp/we-ai/readme.md

 # Transforming Property Development with WE-AI's AI-Driven Framework
 We provide tools and resources to initiate project proposals and manage property development.<br>

-### A SUITE OF FREE OPEN-SOURCE TOOLS SERVED FROM A CENTRAL POINT
+### I A SUITE OF FREE OPEN-SOURCE TOOLS SERVED FROM A CENTRAL POINT
+:small_blue_diamond: Ease of Access to Technical Information through Natural Language<br>
 * Extract data from Building Information Modelling Drawings and studies.
 Deliver reliable results through Data Analytics
-* Ease of Access to Information through NLP: People looking to invest in property development could use the platform to access comprehensive data about potential projects, including environmental impact, market research, projected costs, and expected returns, helping them make informed investment decisions.
+* People looking to invest in property development could use the platform to access comprehensive data about potential projects, including **environmental impact**, market research, **projected costs**, and expected returns, helping them make informed investment decisions.
 * Feedback loops: The insights generated from this analysis could then be fed back into the design process, helping architects make more informed decisions about their proposals.<BR><BR>
+small_blue_diamond: Automated project investment analysis
+small_blue_diamond: Automated marketing and sales

 ![we-ai-city-view-01](https://github.com/phaethonp/we-ai/assets/33053426/a01d782a-38b3-4046-834a-e78f96a5b812)